LaiseLopes/LaiseLopes/README.md

 Hi, I'm Laise, but you can call me **La**.

-I'm a Process Analyst from Brazil, but with a dream of working with Business Intellience & Analytics 💚, **23 years old** 👶🏻.
+Brazilian Lover of Business Intelligence, Analytics, creation of Dashboards, KPIs, Indicators, always seeking to assist in decision making 💚, **23 years old** 👶🏻.

 ----